-The year 2019 saw the completion of a pilot project undertaken for Landsnet to follow up on an environmental impact assessment (EIA) for the Krafla Line 4 and Þeistareykir Line 1.
-This involved assessing whether the environmental impact of a number of measurable aspects of the construction was in keeping with the projections of the pre-construction EIA.
-The project's aim was to evaluate the EIA's effectiveness and identify any possible areas of improvement in that process.
-The project's results have already been put into use to improve EIA methods for Landsnet infrastructure projects.
-Landsnet will follow up on the environmental impact assessments (EIA) of new projects in a similar manner, to ensure that any EIA is conducted on the basis of the latest information at any given time.
+In 2019, Landsnet undertook a pilot project to follow up on an environmental impact assessment (EIA) for the Krafla Line 4 and Þeistareykir Line 1.
+The project's results have been put into practice to improve EIA methods.
+New projects will be managed in a similar manner to ensure that they are always conducted on the basis of the latest information available at any given time.

-Landsnet makes consistent efforts to reduce the environmental impacts of its activities and places a strong emphasis on knowing the company's impacts on nature and society.
+We also makes consistent efforts to reduce the environmental impacts of its activities and places a strong emphasis on knowing the company's impacts on nature and society.
 No serious environmental incidents occurred during the year.
-However, we continue to place a high priority on continuous improvements in this respect.
-The company's Green Accounts set out the results from environmental monitoring and our carbon footprint.
+However, we continue to place a high priority on continuous improvements to combat these.
+The Company's Green Accounts set out the results from environmental monitoring and our carbon footprint.

-Environmental matters, contd.:
+Enviromental matters, contd.:

 One of our key performance indicators is carbon emission.
 Benchmarks and targets have been set to monitor the development of our emissions, and we have set ourselves the goal of achieving carbon neutrality by 2030.
 The company's carbon footprint in scope 1 is determined by the leakage of the insulating gas sulphur hexafluoride (SF6), which is used as an insulator in electrical equipment in substations, backup power and fuel for cars and machines.
-Our scope 1 carbon emissions in 2020 amounted to 4,002 CO2 tonnes, up 37% from the previous year.
-The biggest contributor to this figure is a leakage of SF6 gas due to damage to equipment, but repairs of which were completed during the year.
-In addition, carbon emission remained high due to bad weather.
+Our scope 1 carbon emissions in 2021 amounted to 3,574 CO2 tonnes, decrease of 13% from the previous year.
 Extensive improvements are underway to our SF6 equipment around the country, as is the instalment of real-time monitoring capabilities.
 Success in reducing non-spinning reseves consumption depends on weather conditions on the one hand and the progress of infrastructure development in areas that rely on non-spinning reserves on the other.